-Player Hospitality: Responsible for providing Players with gift at time of Player registration, Player event schedule for tournament week, schedule of Player menu and meals for the week, directions to complimentary workout facility location.
+Player Hospitality: Responsible for providing Players with a gift at the time of Player registration, Player event schedule for tournament week, directions to complimentary workout facility location.

-VIP Services: Responsible for providing VIP services for the tournament’s corporate sponsors including shuttle service to/from VIP parking area, provide VIP guests with a schedule of their events for the week and ensure that the VIP guests receive a special level of treatment prior to and during tournament week.
+VIP Services: Responsible for providing VIP services for the tournament’s corporate sponsors and ensure that the VIP guests receive a special level of treatment prior to and during tournament week.
 On tournament days:

 Greet VIP Guests, Players, Media, Tournament Officials and Club House Pass holders

 Ensure that guests are aware of club house privileges available to them commensurate with their type of pass